-Science-Fiction newsletters and fan magazines
+Science-Fiction newsletters and

-as the oldest war correspondent in World War II.
+after having served as the oldest war correspondent in World War II.

-Thirteen years later at Pittsburgh the charter
+Thirteen years later at Pittsburgh

 Bulletin their official magazine, with Coriell as editor.
 The board